chronicled/open-registry-sdk/README.md

 ## Storage Schema

 Due to the limitation, that public functions can not receive arrays of dynamicly-sized types, data in the storage of the contract has been sliced into `byte32` records.
 The content of the arrays is encoded tightly using the a protobuf schema.
-The schema is stored in the contract, and each Asset record contains a reference to a schema.
+The schema is stored in the contract, and each Thing record contains a reference to a schema.
 A schema can look like this:

 ```
-message Asset {
+message Thing {
   repeated Identity identities = 1;
   optional Data data = 2;
 }

 message Identity {
-  required string uri = 1;
+  required bytes pubKey = 1;
+  optional string schema = 2;
 }

 message Data {
   optional string MymeType = 1;
   optional string brandName = 2;
 }
 ```